ericsonga/APCSAReview/_sources/HiddenFiles/topic-6-6-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Finish the code to fill an array with elements that count up from 0 to 50 by 5 (0, 5, 10, 15, 20…).
+        Write a for loop that fills an array with elements that count up from 0 to 50 by 5 (0 5 10 15 20 … 50) and prints out each element on a separate line.
         ~~~~
         public class Test1
         {